SantiagoSinatra/Node/README.md

 Dev Ed:
 https://www.youtube.com/watch?v=vjf774RKrLc
 ## Interesting stuff on this repo
 - Check out App8, its an airline flights manager API built with Express.js and Joi.
 Basically it lets you Create, Read, Update and Delete information from a 'database' of fake airlines.
-(FINISHED! :D)
+- node-express-mongo-rest-api-app is a research CRUD app woriking with Atlas MongoDb and Mongoose.
 ## Extra Notes
 This project is still a WIP therefore it will be updated with more advanced content soon :)